dciancio/ocp_tooling/README.md

 - Also, use the `ocp4download.sh` to download the `oc`, `kubectl`, and `openshift-install` binaries for the version of the cluster found in the `$HOME/cluster-<mycluster>` directory.

-- Modify the script to include an alias for every cluster you wish to switch to ensuring that `CLUSTERNAME` variable represents the unique OCP clustername.
+- Modify the `oc_rc` script to include an alias for every cluster you wish to switch to ensuring that `CLUSTERNAME` variable represents the unique OCP clustername.

 - The prompt will automatically include the current `CLUSTERNAME` that you are switched to.